 With its curving walls and isolated hilltop perch, the Getty Center resembles a pristine fortified city of its own.
-You may have been lured up by the beautiful views of L.A. (on a clear day stretching all the way to the Pacific Ocean), but the architecture, uncommon gardens, and fascinating art collections will be more than enough to capture and hold your attention.
+You may have been lured here by the beautiful views of L.A. (on a clear day stretching all the way to the Pacific Ocean), but the amazing architecture, uncommon gardens, and fascinating art collections will be more than enough to capture and hold your attention.
 When the sun is out, the complex's rough-cut travertine marble skin seems to soak up the light.

-Getting to the center involves a bit of anticipatory lead-up.
+to the center involves a bit of anticipatory lead-up.
 At the base of the hill, a pavilion disguises the underground parking structure.
 From there you either walk or take a smooth, computer-driven tram up the steep slope, checking out the Bel Air estates across the humming 405 freeway.
 The five pavilions that house the museum surround a central courtyard and are bridged by walkways.
 From the courtyard, plazas, and walkways, you can survey the city from the San Gabriel Mountains to the ocean.

 In a ravine separating the museum and the Getty Research Institute, conceptual artist Robert Irwin created the playful Central Garden in stark contrast to Meier's mathematical architectural geometry.
 The garden's design is what Hollywood feuds are made of: Meier couldn't control Irwin's vision, and the two men sniped at each other during construction, with Irwin stirring the pot with every loose twist his garden path took.
 The result is a refreshing garden walk whose focal point is an azalea maze (some insist the Mickey Mouse shape is on purpose) in a reflecting pool.